epiphyt/block-control/README.md

 You can contribute to the code on [GitHub](https://github.com/epiphyt/block-control).

 == Changelog ==

+= 1.1.7 =
+* We fixed compatibility with dynamic blocks.

 = 1.1.6 =
 * We improved the ability to use the filter `blockControl.unsupportedBlocks` without needing to load the own JavaScript early.